-The USEITI Independent Administrator (IA) is preparing this study at the request of the USEITI MSG in anticipation of the submission of a formal application for mainstreaming by the United States.
+The USEITI Independent Administrator (IA) is preparing this study at the request of the USEITI MSG.
 The IA completed this feasibility study in close consultation with the USEITI MSG, as well as government and company stakeholders, and the information in this report is a reflection of those consultations as well as an independent assessment of U.S. processes and controls.